Can Water Filters and Water Softeners Help Prevent Skin Problems?

 However, you’ll need to take a different approach to combat hard water.
-There are two primary choices for removing hardness minerals from your water: a salt-based water softener and a salt-free water softener.
+There are two primary choices for removing hardness minerals from your water: a salt-based water softener and a salt-free water conditioner.
 While there are several differences between the two types, both can significantly reduce hardness in water so that you can say hello to softer and healthier skin again.

 Then again, you might prefer the convenience of a water filter softener dual system that combines the benefits of a whole-house filter and water softener.
 With this hybrid setup, the water passes through the whole-house water filtration system to remove unwanted chemicals, contaminants, and impurities and then goes through the water softener to eliminate hardness minerals, resulting in clean, filtered, softened water.

 If you have a skin disorder or are suffering from skin irritations after a shower or bath, it is easy to blame a particular skin product you started using recently or a new food item you just added to your diet.
 However, something in your tap water could be the culprit behind those pesky skin problems.
 Unfiltered water typically contains chemicals and contaminants that can affect the skin in various ways, while hard water contains hardness minerals that can also be problematic for the skin.
 But luckily, installing a whole-house water filter system, a water softener, or a combo unit containing both can help prevent and alleviate eczema and other common skin conditions.